Origin Materials Inc. (ORGN) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $12.60, which is $6.56 above the current price.
-ORGN currently public float of 104.96M and currently shorts hold a 7.80% ratio of that float.
-Today, the average trading volume of ORGN was 832.55K shares.
+ORGN currently public float of 104.96M and currently shorts hold a 7.84% ratio of that float.
+Today, the average trading volume of ORGN was 884.59K shares.

 ORGN’s Market Performance

-ORGN stocks went down by -0.17% for the week, with a monthly jump of 20.32% and a quarterly performance of 6.71%, while its annual performance rate touched 25.31%.
-The volatility ratio for the week stands at 5.77% while the volatility levels for the past 30 days are set at 4.12% for Origin Materials Inc. The simple moving average for the period of the last 20 days is 7.01% for ORGN stocks with a simple moving average of 4.85% for the last 200 days.
+ORGN stocks went down by -13.61% for the week, with a monthly drop of -7.22% and a quarterly performance of -10.61%, while its annual performance rate touched -5.34%.
+The volatility ratio for the week stands at 6.18% while the volatility levels for the past 30 days are set at 4.57% for Origin Materials Inc. The simple moving average for the period of the last 20 days is -10.01% for ORGN stocks with a simple moving average of -10.48% for the last 200 days.

 Analysts’ Opinion of ORGN